How to brew with kyusu

 The kyusu is a traditional Japanese teapot that is suitable for all kinds of Japanese tea, though it is most commonly associated with steamed-style green teas, such as sencha.
 As versatile as they come, the kyusu is actually suitable for brewing certain non-Japanese teas as well.

-Elegant and easy-to-use, the most commonly found is the yokode version; it has a side handle attached to the teapot to make it easy to steadily pour and extract every last drop.
+Elegant and easy-to-use, the most commonly found is the yokode version; it has a left-side handle attached to the teapot to make it easy to steadily pour and extract every last drop.
 The fine meshed, in-built strainer with this teapot makes it ideal serving direct into the cup.

 Please see Senchado brewing guide.